-The Wernher von Braun Office Complex consists of four buildings comprising the
+The Wernher von Braun Office Complex consisted of four buildings comprising the

 MSFC headquarters.